Business travel

 The foreign national must fulfill the conditions detailed above for foreign national employees with no special status (see Visa waiver section):

-The EU Blue Card is valid for a period of four years, or for the duration of the employment contract plus three months, and may be renewed upon request if all requirements are satisfied.
-The EU Blue Card provides the highly qualified employee with limited access to the employment market for two years.
-After two years, the highly qualified worker benefits from equal treatment to Luxembourg nationals regarding highly qualified employment (with certain exceptions).
+The EU Blue Card is valid for a period of four years, or for the duration of the employment contract plus three months and may be renewed upon request if all requirements are satisfied.
+The EU Blue Card entitles the highly qualified employee to be self-employed .
+After one year, the highly qualified worker benefits from equal treatment to Luxembourg nationals regarding highly qualified employment (with certain exceptions).